Mottie/Keyboard/README.md

   * It can now be set as `false` or even an empty string.
   * Previously, to avoid using the jQuery UI position utility this option was supposed to be set to an empty object (`{}`); but internal scripting was continuing to update and use this option to activate the jQuery UI position utility.
 No more!
 * Fixed an issue with meta keys getting broken by the v1.20.0 update.
 Sorry!

-### Version 1.20.0 (2/15/2015)

-* Build
-  * Add build process.
-  * Rename "all.js" to "keyboard-layouts-greywyvern.js"
-  * Combine all other layouts into a "keyboard-layouts-combined.js" file.
-  * Combine all extensions into "jquery.keyboard.extension-all.js" file.
-  * Create a minimized version of all files (css & js) in a 'dist' folder.
-  * Removed all `.min.js` files from the `js` folder; this might break some external demos.
-* Core
-  * Add "keysetChange" event; fired when the visible keyset changes.
-  * Moved internal class names to `$.keyboard.css`.
-  * Moved internal event names to `$.keyboard.events`.
-  * Perform max length check before validating.
-* Docs
-  * Add jQuery & jQuery UI files.
-  * Replace tooltip plugin.
-  * Add keyboard svg icon.
-  * Layout demo now uses combined layouts file instead of loading each layout separately.
-  * Navigation demo now includes external caret navigation buttons that work without the toggle engaged.
-* Mobile
-  * Fix mobile css styles.
-  * Fix issues with mobile theming.
-* Navigate
-  * Fixed broken extension code.
-  * Add navigation functions that work in untoggle mode.
-* Preview Keyset
-  * Add new preview keyset extension.
-  * Choose which keysets to preview & use pure css to display it.